In a survival situation, it’s important not only to have all the necessary supplies for yourself and your family, but to have bartering chips, too.

 All survivalists worth their salt have a stockpile of things he or she has identified that they may need to survive a natural or man-made disaster.
 However, it is extremely important that you realize the value of maintaining a barter store, as well.

 When things go south, particularly in an economic collapse where the dollar is nearly worthless, a number of non-monetary goods will be more valuable than a fistful of dollar bills.
-Gathering non-monetary goods for your bug out bags ahead of time is beneficial.
+Gathering non-monetary goods for your bug out bags ahead of time is a crucial survival step.

-It’s also important to recognize that no matter what we do, we can never store enough of every item to account for every scenario for an extended period of time.
-What we can do, however, is keep some items on hand to use as bartering chips with friends and neighbors.
-It will help to plug any unforeseen gaps in our preparations.
+It’s also important to recognize that no matter what you do, you can never store enough of every item to account for every scenario for an extended period of time.
+What you can do, however, is keep some items on hand to use as bartering chips with friends and neighbors.
+It will help to plug any unforeseen gaps in your preparations.

 Imagine a neighbor with a large garden and some chickens trading half a dozen eggs and some squash for a box of ammo or a small bottle of Vodka.
 Who got the better end of the deal?

-They spout lines of text and say you need these items on your preppers checklist… But WHY do you need them?
-I have compiled my own list of items below and included why and how they can be used after a crisis.
+They spout lines of text and say you need these items on your prepper’s checklist… But WHY do you need them?
+I have compiled my own list of items below, including why and how to use them after a crisis.

 Consider stocking up on these bartering chips.
 Even if you have no plans to use them yourself, this list has the best items to stockpile for bartering.
-They are inexpensive now and will be worth more than you can imagine to others later.
+They are inexpensive now and will be worth more than you can imagine later!

 16 Items Barter That Preppers Should Stockpile Now For Later

 I hate smoking.
-I can’t stand the smell of them.
-Having said that, I do recognize that after a crisis situation many others who have a physical and mental addiction to nicotine will be cut off from their access to cigarettes.
-This increases the intrinsic value of a cigarette exponentially making cigarettes great bartering chips.
+I can’t stand the smell.
+Having said that, I do recognize that after a crisis situation, many others will be cut off from their access to cigarettes… and would be willing to trade valuable items to get them.
+This makes cigarettes extremely valuable bartering chips.